nicklev/BeatAssessment/README.md

 The application is production ready so the code is packaged as a Docker image and is stored in my public repository at Dockerhub (nikosleventis/beatassessment).
 The v0.6 is the latest stable image and it can be used to production.
-In order to deploy the image in a K8s environment use deploy-beatassessment.yaml and run the following command:
+In order to deploy the image in a K8s environment use the deploy-beatassessment.yaml and run the following command:
 `kubectl apply -f deploy-beatassessment.yaml`

 The above command will create a deployment and a NodePort K8s service.